easterapps/vscode-script-runner/README.md

 - [Use a different shell](#use-a-different-shell)
 - [Contributing](#contributing)

-## What is Script Runner
+## What is cmd exec

 Run command line scripts (with parameters) directly from #VSCode with a configured form.
 Create and customize your own commands to simplify your way of working.

-Follow the instructions [How to setup Script Runner](#how-to-setup-script-runner) to use this extension.
+Follow the instructions [How to setup cmd exec](#how-to-setup-script-runner) to use this extension.

 ## How to setup Script Runner